Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-azurescoping.md

 Then finally whether the internal infrastructure like Virtual Machines are required to be tested or whether it will only be the Azure platform itself.

 Some of the options make more sense than others.
 So in my opinion looking at the orange branch of the chart, I probably wouldnt choose "Option 2" of Case E or F as there isn't much to gain putting your own VMs on the network.
-When VPN or using the clients own VPN deployment mechanisms are available including using Bastion it would probably be a simpler option for everyone to take those options instead.
+When there are VPN or using the clients own VPN deployment mechanisms such as Bastion available, it would probably be a simpler option for everyone to take those options instead.

 Likewise looking at the blue branch of the chart, it would be preferable to get a device on the network, given that the use of Kerberos or NTLM would be still in place.
 I find it is easier to trigger NTLM relaying and other trafic manipulation tasks over VM rather than VPN.
 Sometimes over VPN the VPN itself can restrict the type of traffic that is visible.